ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 * **The number of LogDNA pods equals the number of worker nodes in your cluster.**
 * All pods must be in a `Running` state.
 * *Stdout* and *stderr* are automatically collected and forwarded from all containers.
 Log data includes application logs and worker logs.
-* By default, the LogDNA agent pod that runs on a worker collects logs from all namespaces on that node, including kube-system logs.
+* By default, the logging agent pod that runs on a worker collects logs from all namespaces on that node, including kube-system logs.

-To get a copy of the LogDNA agent configuration that is deployed, you can run the following command:
+To get a copy of the logging agent configuration that is deployed, you can run the following command:

 ```
  kubectl get daemonset logdna-agent -o=yaml > prod-logdna-agent-ds.yaml -n ibm-observe